Impeachment inquiry crossroads: Keep going or time to vote?

 At this point it seems very unlikely the 45th president will be removed from office.
 And he knows it.

-“The Republican Party has never been more unified,” Trump declared on Friday, calling in to appropriately named “Fox and Friends” to talk about his achievements for nearly an hour.
+“The Republican Party has never been more unified,” Trump declared on Friday, calling in to the appropriately named “Fox & Friends” to talk about his achievements for nearly an hour.
 The Democrats haven’t got anything to impeach him on, he claimed, and if the House proceeds their work will come crashing down in the Senate.

 He wants that trial, he said.